Kiddy Citny

-Kiddy Citny is a German artist and musician, born in Stuttgart in 1957.
+Kiddy Citny (born 1957 in Stuttgart) is a German artist and musician.
 He was raised in Bremen and later moved to West Berlin, Amsterdam, London, Zurich, Bern, Los Angeles, Munich, and Berlin.

-Citny is a member of the band Sprung Aus Den Wolken.
+Citny is a member of the band Sprung aus den Wolken.
 As an artist, he often uses pictograms and epigrams in his work.
 He's known for painting parts of the Berlin Wall, at least a dozen sections of which were auctioned after its fall in 1989.
 Some segments are now in the United States.